Late-time HST and JWST Observations of GRB 221009A: Evidence for a Break in the Light Curve at 50 Days: Discussion

 \subsubsection{Supernova Component}

 In the preferred model, we find a SN component with a SN\,1998bw flux scaling, $S_{SN}$, in 3$\sigma$ consistency with the early results \citep[e.g., ][]{Levan2023, Laskar2023, Shrestha23, Fulton23, Gokul2023} and in 2$\sigma$ consistency with the results from the JWST-focused study \citep{Blanchard2024}.
 This is only true, however, due to the large uncertainty on our measurement.
-We run again our fitting of a broken power-law plus constant but now consider no SN contribution.
-While this is an unphysical model, given the spectroscopic detection in \cite{Blanchard2024}, this can be used to test the sensitivity of our model to the inclusion of a SN component.
-We repeat the same priors as before, and we assume the \texttt{HOTPANTS} measurement of V1 F160W.
-We find all parameters (except $\alpha_1$) in $\sim 1 \sigma$ agreement with our results from the broken power-law plus constant plus supernova fit.
+We ran a model assuming a BPL + C with no SN, and we find all parameters (except $\alpha_1$) in $\sim 1 \sigma$ agreement with our results from the broken power-law plus constant plus supernova fit.
 The ``new" $\alpha_1 = 1.43 \pm 0.02$, is, instead, only in $3\sigma$ agreement with the BPL + SN + C measured quantity.
 In a statistical AIC test, we are able to rule out this model \citep{Burnham2004}, however since our $\Delta$ BIC $<$ 10, this model is less preferred \citep{Raftery1995} rather than ruled out.
-We therefore consider our result of the SN\,1998bw flux scaling of $S_{SN} = 1.40^{+0.37}_{-0.40}$ as a broad upper-limit less so than a strong detection of SN\,2022xiw.
+In the repeated analysis assuming the G23 dust correction, for the BPL+SN+C model, we find a flux scaling factor of $\sim 0.3 \pm 0.3$, which is in $\sim 3\sigma$ consistency with the early results and the F99 results for the same model, however, this is again only true due to the large uncertainty.
+Lastly, as mentioned in the previous section, the $\chi^2$ results show a weak preference for the supernova component.
+We therefore consider our result of the SN\,1998bw flux scaling of $S_{SN} = 1.47^{+0.39}_{-0.36}$ as a broad upper-limit less so than a strong detection of SN\,2022xiw.